 Before you break out your credit card in paralysing fear and start buying expensive online tests and supplements, you need to arm yourself with the facts.

-Pyroluria goes by a number of names and spellings and all are used interchangeably.
+Pyroluria goes by a number of names and spellings across the internet and all are used interchangeably.

 - Pyroluria (pyrroluria or pyrroleuria)

 - Pyrole disorder (pyrrole disorder and pyrolle disorder)

 - Kryptopyroluria (kryptopyrroluria)